 - What can I do to improve the customer experience?

-Rely on excellent content.
-Externally and internally.
-Content that really helps your customers and employees.
+Rely on excellent content that can help your customers and employees.
 For example, when merging departments, it makes sense to have the specialist departments prepare relevant questions such as ‘Who can I contact regarding my move?’.
-Employees are also customers and greatly appreciate customer-focused measures that help them to meet challenges.
+Employees can also be viewed as customers and would likely greatly appreciate customer-focused measures that can help them to meet challenges.

-Clean up your CRM: Today it is more important than ever to have clean and clear which customers can be contacted and how.
-For a customer-centric approach and a sustainable business model like subscriptions, you need a stable CRM.
+Clean up your customer relationship management (CRM) processes.
+Today, it might be more important than ever to have a clear idea of which customers to target and how.
+For a customer-centric approach and a sustainable business model like subscriptions, you would possibly need a stable CRM tool.

-Use a tidy CRM as a starting point for further thinking about your customer platforms from the customer’s perspective.
-Which service can you use to provide comprehensive digital support for your customers’ problem solutions, especially beyond the core service (need for information, interaction, …)?
+Try to use an efficient CRM platform as a starting point for further thinking about your customer platforms from the customer’s perspective.
+Think about which service you can use to provide comprehensive digital support for your customers’ problems, especially beyond the core services offered —such as the need for information, interaction, and more.

-Check the use of marketing, sales and communication and measure the results.
-Include customer satisfaction as a KPI for evaluating the work of your teams.
-If necessary, this may need to be weighted according to the situation in individual teams.
-However, if your overall corporate goal is to optimise customer contact, this must also become a success factor.
+Check the performance of marketing, sales, and communication campaigns and measure the results.
+Include customer satisfaction as a key performance indicator (KPI) for evaluating the work of your teams.
+If necessary, this may need to be weighed according to the situation in individual teams.
+However, if your overall corporate goal is to optimise customer contact, this can also potentially become a factor that could determine growth.

-If you want enthusiastic customers, you need enthusiastic employees – and you see employees as customers.
-This makes conscious contact with employees and customers vital to achieve the right purpose.
+If you want enthusiastic customers, you would probably need enthusiastic employees.
+This may make conscious contact with employees and customers crucial to achieve the right purpose.

-Make sure that you really deliver on your service promises to your customers and continuously optimise them.
-A good customer satisfaction software can help you collect, organise and manage feedback.
+Look to ensure that you deliver on your service promises to your customers and try to continuously optimise them.
+Good customer satisfaction software can help you collect, organise, and manage feedback.